unt-libraries/django-accession/README.md

 About
 -----

+Users are provided with a Django admin interface to enter and view information such as color, style, location, etc. The data may also be exported in csv (comma-separated-values) format.

-This app is used to store information about the items in the Texas Fashion
+This app was used to store information about the items in the Texas Fashion
 Collection: a repository operated by the University of North Texas.
-Users are provided with a Django admin interface to enter and view information such as color, style, location, etc. The data may also be exported in csv (comma-separated-values) format.
+It is no longer in use for that purpose, so this app is no longer receiving updates.

 Requirements